 1. The ripe watermelon should feel heavy for its size.

-2. Watermelon develops a splotch where they rest on the ground.
+2. Watermelon develops a splotch, also called field spot or yellow spot, where they rest on the ground.
 When this splotch is creamy yellow, it’s ripe.

 Cut the upper and lower ends of the watermelon.
 Then cut it from the center.
-Once done, take one-half of the watermelon, lay it on the cutting board (flesh part down towards the board), and start peeling the rind with the knife.
-No white part should be remaining on the cut watermelon.
-Remove the rind completely.
+Once done, lay half the watermelon on the cutting board (flesh part down towards the board), and start peeling the rind with the knife.
+No white part should remain on the cut watermelon.
+Remove the rind altogether.
 Once the peeling is done, you can cut it in whatever shape and size you desire.

 Uncut watermelon can be kept at room temperature for 7-8 days.

-Cubed watermelon will stay good in the refrigerator for 2-3 days or freeze it for up to 3 months.
-The frozen watermelon once thawed is not great to eat on its own but it is good for juicing.
+Cubed watermelon will stay good in the refrigerator for 2-3 days or freeze for up to 3 months.
+The frozen watermelon, once thawed, is not great to eat on its own, but it is suitable for juicing.

 Yes, you can serve it to kids and toddlers.
-But as it has high water content, it is not filling and can make the kids hungry faster.
+But it has high water content, so it is not filling and can make the kids hungry faster.

-Don’t have a blender, don’t worry you can still make this juice.
+Don’t have a blender, don’t worry.
+You can still make this juice.
 Just chop the watermelon into big pieces and grate it using a hand grater.
 As it has a lot of water content, you will get a lot of juice once you grate it.
-Once done, you can drink the juice with a little pulp or can strain it using a strainer.
+Once done, you can drink the juice with some pulp or strain it using a strainer.

-Slow juicer retains more nutrients as compared to the blender as they do not heat up while juicing.
+Slow juicer retains more nutrients than blender as they do not heat up while juicing.
 So if you have one, use it to juice the watermelon.

 Yes, you can drink this juice every day.
-It has many health benefits and drinking it on a regular basis will improve your health.
+It has many health benefits, and drinking it regularly will improve your health.

-Yes, there could be some disadvantages if this juice is taken in large quantities.
+Yes, there could be disadvantages if this juice is taken in large quantities.